Criminals opting for larger, more dangerous weapons, law enforcement expert says

 “It looks like what they call a baby AR or a mini-AR.
 It doesn’t have the stock on it,” Cobb said.
 “You can hold it in one hand and it’s almost half the size of what they normally would be.”

-Another clip shows two people police said fired shots at apartments on West Virginia Avenue.
-One of the suspects can be seen carrying a similar weapon.
+Another clip shows two people police said fired shots at apartments on West Virginia Avenue around 2:30 a.m.
+Aug.
+3. One of the suspects can be seen carrying a similar weapon.

+Two men with rifles were walking around when they began shooting, leaving bullet holes in two nearby apartments, MPD said.
+Luckily, no one was injured in the gunfire, according to police.

+Surveillance video shows both men walking around a parking lot with rifles.

 Cobb said over the last 10 years, more and more criminals are opting to use rifles insted of handguns.